 Arranged to spell out the words “there is no place like…”, the pieces are attached to a fence that separates Mission Street from a now empty lot.
 Passersby are prompted to fill in the blank.

 The lot was home to Cole Hardware before a fire last year ended with the demolition of the building that housed it at 3312 Mission St. The business had served the local community since 1982.

-“There’s no place like home, there’s no place like Mission Bernal, there’s no place like Cole Hardware,” said Eden Stein, president of the Bernal Mission Merchants about the art installation by local artist Brian Singer.
+“There’s no place like home, there’s no place like Mission Bernal, there’s no place like Cole Hardware,” said Eden Stein, president of the Mission-Bernal Merchants Association, about the art installation by local artist Brian Singer.
 “You get to choose.”

 The installation is homage to legacy businesses destroyed in the fire, and an attempt to beautify the blighted lot it left behind.

 “We have empty lots sitting here ever since the fire and it’s important to know that the merchants are strong and that the merchants are going through the process and coming back,” said Stein.
 “This is a hopeful message to the community.
 I’m passionate about people not being forgotten.”